Kurma: Vedas

 The Shatapatha Brahmana is the earliest extant text to mention Kurma, the tortoise.
 The Shatapatha Brahmana equates the tortoise - Kurma to the creator of all creatures.
 The god Prajapati assumes the form of Kurma to create all creatures (praja).
 Since he "made" (kar) all, Prajapati's form was called Kurma.
 Kurma is equated with Kashyapa (literally "tortoise"), thus all creatures are called "children of Kashyapa".
-Kurma is also called Aditya (the sun).
+Kurma is also called Surya (the sun).

 The Shatapatha Brahmana also has the origins of Matsya, the Fish.
 Like Kurma, Matsya is also associated as the avatar of Vishnu later in the Puranas.

 The Taittiriya Samhita suggests a ritual of burying a live tortoise at the base of the sacrificial fire altar (uttar-vedi).
 By this act, the sacrificer earns the merit of reaching heaven.
 Aiyangar suggests that the tortoise symbolizes Yajna-Purusha, the all-pervading god of Sacrifice.
 In another instance in the Taittiriya Samhita where Prajapati assigns sacrifices for the gods and places the oblation within himself, "the Sacrificial Cake" (Purodasa) is said to become a tortoise.

 The Taittiriya Aranyaka describes a similar practice in a ritual called Arunaketuka-kayana where the tortoise is buried under the altar.
 Here, Prajapati or his "juice" (rasa) the tortoise is called Arunaketu ("one who has red rays").
 Prajapati performs austerities (tapas).
 From his rasa springs a tortoise swimming in the water.
 Prajapati declares to the tortoise to be his creation; in response the tortoise says that he has existed from "before" and manifests as Purusha - the primordial being and creates various deities including the sun, Agni (the fire), Indra, Vayu (the wind) and various beings.
 The tortoise is again treated as the divine Creator of the universe.